Skip to Content

 How long can I receive cash assistance in Michigan?

-Under current Michigan law, you cannot receive temporary cash assistance through FIP for more than 48 months in your lifetime, with some exceptions based on disability (either your disability or the disability of your child or spouse).
+Under current Michigan law, you cannot receive temporary cash assistance through FIP for more than 60 months in your lifetime, 1 with some exceptions based on disability — either your own disability or that of your child or spouse.